 The shoulders are the calves of the upper body.

-They’re small, stubborn muscles that, when underdeveloped, drag everything around them down.
+They’re small, stubborn muscles that, when underdeveloped, screw up the “aesthetics” of everything you’ve got going on above the waist.

 Check out this picture of me taken several years ago, before I knew what I was doing in the kitchen and gym:

-This was taken after about 7 years of consistent weightlifting, so as you can imagine, I wasn’t too thrilled.
+This was taken after about seven years of consistent weightlifting, so as you can imagine, I wasn’t too thrilled.

-Half-natty lighting, I know, but as you can clearly see, my shoulders are no longer a glaring weakness in my physique.
+Half-natty lighting, I know, but as you can clearly see, my shoulders were no longer a glaring weakness in my physique.

-Let’s start with a brief discussion of shoulder anatomy.
+Let’s start with a brief overview of shoulder anatomy.

 - The Anatomy of the Shoulder Muscles